The Highs and Lows of Caffeine

 The snag here is that much of the early research linking caffeine to various conditions was clouded by a number of issues.
 When questioning people about their caffeine-consuming habits, for example, many researchers failed to ask about caffeine sources other than coffee or tea, such as soft drinks, chocolate, and certain medications (see chart).

 Another confounding issue is that even though caffeine and coffee drinking may not contribute to disease alone, they may go hand-in-hand with a lifestyle that does.
-One study, found that coffee drinkers were more likely to smoke, drink alcohol, and eat high-fat diets than those who do not drink coffee.
-So maybe it’s not the coffee, but rather the cream or cigarette with the coffee that contributes to health problems.
+For example, coffee drinkers may also smoke, drink alcohol, or eat high-fat diets.
+All these factors must be considered when researching caffeine use.

 Recent studies have failed to link only consumption of caffeine to heart disease or death.
-In fact, many observational studies have suggested that caffeine consumption may actually lower the risk of cardiovascular events and death.
+In fact, many observational studies have suggested that caffeine consumption may actually lower these risks.

 Pregnant women should watch the amount of caffeine they consume as well.
 While moderate amounts (1-2 cups of coffee per day) have not been proven to cause birth defects, caffeine does cross the placenta.
 After caffeine enters the fetal bloodstream, large amounts can alter the unborn baby's normal heart rate and breathing.

-Some research also suggests that large amounts of caffeine may decrease blood flow to the placenta, which may raise the risk of miscarriage.
+Some research also suggests that large amounts of caffeine may decrease blood flow to the placenta, which may raise the risk of having a small baby or a miscarriage.
 However, other research has not found a link between coffee consumption and pregnancy problems.

 Women who breastfeed their babies should also avoid the substance.
 Although caffeine may make a new mother more alert, the caffeine passed to her child through breast milk may mean more time comforting a fussy child.

 People with chronic headaches are strongly advised to limit all caffeinated products.
-While small amounts can help reduce a headache, regular use can cause headaches or make them worse.
+While caffeine combined with medications can be used to treat headaches, regular use can cause headaches or make them worse.

 Given the alert feeling that caffeine provides, those with anxiety